WICG/import-maps/spec.md

-# Import maps stuff to formalize and merge into the spec
+# Import semantics yet to be specified

 The spec for import maps is located at https://wicg.github.io/import-maps/.
 This document contains notes on things that will eventually be formalized and make their way into the spec.